There are a few free keyword analysis tools available that can prove useful when trying to SEO your site.

 Yahoo Keyword Selector Tool (Formely Overture)

-The fact that advertisers compete for search terms will indicate the value of cliks per ad, but is completely irrelivant in terms of analysing the number of searches performed.
+The fact that advertisers compete for search terms will indicate the value of clicks per ad, but is completely irrelevant in terms of analysing the number of searches performed.

 The Yahoo Keyword Selector tool is OK when it is working.
 Often I have found it unusable as it runs so slowly, often timing out.
 That said, it seems a lot better of late so may prove another useful link.
 The Yahoo Keyword Selector tool presents a simple list of searches along with the number of searches performed.
 In a sense the Yahoo Keyword Analysis is a blend of the Microsoft and Google analysis tools, presenting a list of search terms based on a keyword you enter (like Google) but also showing the number of searches performed (like Microsoft).